elifesciences/sciencebeam-judge/docs/measures.md

 ### Whitespace normalisation

-Example section title in document:
+Example manuscript title in document:

 > Homo naledi, a new species of the genus<br/>
 > Homo from the Dinaledi Chamber,<br/>
 > South Africa

-Section title in final XML:
+Manuscript title in final XML:

 > Homo naledi, a new species of the genus Homo from the Dinaledi Chamber, South Africa